sosia-dev/sosia/docs/tutorial/usage.rst

 * `affiliation`: The most frequent affiliation of all affiliations listed on publications most recent to the year of treatment
 * `language`: The language(s) of the published documents of an author up until the year of treatment
 * `reference_sim`: The cosine similarity of references listed in publications up until the year of treatment between the matched scientist and the scientist (references may be missing)
-* `abstract_sim`: The cosine similarity of words used in abstracts of publications up until the year of treatment between the matched scientist and the scientist, approriately filtered and stemmed using `nltk <https://www.nltk.org/>`_ and `sklearn <https://scikit-learn.org//>`_ (abstracts my be missing)

 Alternatively, you can provide a list of above keywords to only obtain information on these keywords.
 This is helpful as some information takes time to gather.